F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     * The ``l2fwd-crypto`` sample application requires IPv4 packets for crypto operation.

-    * If multiple Ethernet ports is passed, then equal number of crypto devices are to be passed.
+    * If multiple Ethernet ports are passed, then equal number of crypto devices are to be passed.

     * All crypto devices shall use the same session.